 5. SCXI for LVDT Measurements

 SCXI is a signal conditioning platform for PC-based data acquisition (DAQ) systems used in instrumentation applications.
 An SCXI system consists of a shielded chassis that houses a combination of signal conditioning input and output modules, which perform a variety of signal conditioning functions.
 You can connect many different types of transducers, including LVDTs, directly to SCXI modules.
-SCXI operates as a front-end signal conditioning system for PC plug-in DAQ devices (such as PCI or PCMCIA) or DAQ modules in PXI measurement and automation systems.
+SCXI operates as a front-end signal conditioning system for PC plug-in DAQ devices or DAQ modules in PXI measurement and automation systems.